Updated 12/06/2026 11:00 UAE LT

 Bahrain

-- Currently, vessel movements in Bahrain have gradually resumed; however, operations remain limited due to the restricted availability of pilots.
+- Vessel movements in Bahrain have resumed; however, operations remain limited due to the current situation.
 BAPCO operations remain suspended.

 - ISPS security level remains at Level 1.